-Joseph Hooks - Co-Chief Underwriting Officer
+Joseph Hooks - Chief Pricing Officer

-Mr. Hooks is the Co-Chief Underwriting Officer of the Company and is responsible for underwriting North American property catastrophe risk and joined PartnerRe in September 2012.
+Mr. Hooks is the Chief Pricing Officer of the Company.
+Mr. Hooks is also responsible for underwriting North American property catastrophe risk of Partner Reinsurance Company Ltd. and joined PartnerRe in September 2012.
 Mr. Hooks began his reinsurance career in 1999 as an actuarial analyst for NAC Re which was purchased by XL in that same year.
 In November 2002, he joined the casualty treaty underwriting team and underwrote all lines of casualty reinsurance.
 In April 2005, he left XL to join Flagstone Re as the Specialty Underwriter underwriting WC cat, casualty clash, marine, energy, aviation, agricultural, space as well as some property cat, risk and proportional.
 In August 2011, he assumed the role of CUO - North America at Flagstone with a focus being more on property catastrophe business.
 Mr. Hooks holds a BS in Physics from Fairfield University with a minor in Mathematics.
 He also holds the ARe, CPCU and RPLU designations.